-Twenty-nine hospitals and more than 60 health centers in the community that are part of the Ochsner system.
-A big part of the Center’s mission is to serve, heal, educate, and lead in the community.
+Twenty-nine hospitals and more than sixty health centers in the community are part of the Ochsner system.
+The Center’s mission is to serve, heal, educate, and lead in the community.

 The Gayle and Tom Benson Cancer Center

-The Gayle and Tom Benson Caner Center is a department within the Ochsner Medical Center.
+The Gayle and Tom Benson Cancer Center is part of Ochsner Medical Center.
 It provides care for cancer patients, including those with mesothelioma.
 The Cancer Center at Ochsner opened in 2010 to expand the Medical Center’s ability to help patients with all types of cancer.

 In Louisiana, one in four men and one in three women are ultimately diagnosed with cancer.
-The Benson Cancer Center’s goal is to reach more of these patients and to provide them with advanced, compassionate care.
+The Benson Cancer Center’s goal is to reach more of these patients and provide them with advanced, compassionate care.

 The Multidisciplinary Lung Cancer Clinic

-The Cancer Center opened this clinic because of the need for better care for lung cancer.
-It is among the deadliest and most common of cancer types.
+The Cancer Center opened this clinic because of the need for better care for lung cancer, one of the deadliest and most common cancers.
 Founder Dr. Ochsner was an expert in lung cancer and was one of the first medical experts to link smoking to lung cancer.

 Treatment and Care for Asbestos Victims

-Louisiana and the New Orleans area has higher than average rates of mesothelioma and other asbestos-related illnesses.
-This is related to the shipping industry and other industries on the Gulf of Mexico.
-Ships at one time were laden with asbestos materials, so anyone who worked on or near them were likely to have been exposed.
+Louisiana and the New Orleans area have above average rates of mesothelioma and other asbestos-related illnesses due to shipping and other industries on the Gulf of Mexico.
+Ships were once laden with asbestos materials, so anyone working on or near them could have been exposed.

 Treatment for mesothelioma patients involves a multi-disciplinary approach, with various experts contributing to individualized treatment plans.
 Ochsner is the only such facility in the region that offers lung-sparing surgical treatments for mesothelioma.
 In addition to surgery, mesothelioma patients here can expect to benefit from advanced image-guided radiation, targeted chemotherapy, and other innovative treatments.

-Mesothelioma patients can also receive a type of treatment here that involves surgery to remove the bulk of tumors followed by the circulation of heated chemotherapy drugs, either in the chest cavity or abdominal cavity, depending on the type of mesothelioma.
+Mesothelioma patients can also get treatment here that involves surgery to remove the bulk of tumors followed by the circulation of heated chemotherapy drugs, either in the chest cavity or abdominal cavity, depending on the type of mesothelioma.

 Research and Clinical Trials

-Ochsner Medical Center and its cancer departments are leading the way in cancer care and research.
-It is especially important that these facilities exist in the New Orleans area where so many people have been affected by asbestos and mesothelioma.
-These patients are getting the best and most advanced possible care at Ochsner.Get Your FREE Mesothelioma Packet
+Ochsner Medical Center and its cancer departments lead the way in cancer care and research.
+They are sorely needed in the New Orleans area, where so many people have been affected by asbestos and mesothelioma.
+These patients are getting the best and most advanced care at Ochsner.Get Your FREE Mesothelioma Packet